Parks and Woodlands in Paris: Get Back to Nature

 In the mid-19th century the forest and parklands was redesigned and opened up to the public for the first time under Napoleon III.
 From then until today, visitors have been welcome to use the grounds as they please, enjoying the open spaces and the flora and fauna to be found here.
 There are pine groves, rose gardens, pond-side restaurants, waterfalls and picturesque well-kept flowerbeds.

-There are plenty of ways to breathe fresh air, hear bird calls and enjoy grass underfoot in Paris – as long as you know where to look.
+You'll find there are plenty of ways to breathe fresh air, hear bird calls and enjoy grass underfoot in Paris – as long as you know where to look.

 Musée Yves Saint Laurent Paris